 This is easier to do than to explain.

 If you want a strong example, let me know in the comments.
 In the end, the biggest faux pas you can make is acting as though you know “everything.”
 Want some tips or to learn about how adults learn?
 Check out this document from Michigan State University by Dr. Lela Vandenberg.

 If your online women’s ministry event is fellowship-centered, the same goes.
 The women should be as much a part of the process as possible.
 Don’t let your event be something done TO them.
 Make it an experience done WITH them.

 Thirdly, get those ladies talking and sharing!

 OMG!
-If I attend one more boring online event that makes me feel “unnecessary”, I’ll scream!
-Some women’s ministry virtual events seem they need no participants at all.
+If I attend one more boring online event that makes me feel “unnecessary,” I’ll scream!
+Some women’s ministry virtual events seem to need no participants at all.
 If you don’t need any interaction, just do a YouTube video as Priscilla Shire did!
-It’s ok to have a one-sided experience sometimes.
+It’s okay to have a one-sided experience sometimes.

 Otherwise, include the women in every step of the experience.

 Make it interactive.
-Create visuals (i.e. PowerPoint or Prezi) that are fun, colorful, and reinforce important points as you go along.
+Create visuals (i.e., PowerPoint or Prezi) that are fun, and colorful, and reinforce important points as you go along.
 The biggest key is getting them involved!

 Yeah, encourage interaction.
 Ask questions.
 Here are a few ideas to make your women’s ministry virtual events more interactive and open: